-If crop yields responds to the number of cold days in winter and to the precipitation rate in spring as shown in Ben-Ari et al. 2018, then we have shown here that in current climate an even worse crop loss event would be possible.
+Although the mechanism that led to the crop failure in 2016 is not fully understood yet, our analysis suggests that in current climate more extreme meteorological conditions and therefore also more extreme crop losses would be possible.
 Especially the April-July period could be significantly wetter than what was observed in 2016.

 We used stochastic weather generators to simulate extreme but plausible weather events.
-While the method is established for summer heat waves (Yiou and Jézéquel, 2019) the weather events we studied here brought new challenges: Although the circulation pattern of the warm December 2015 was similar to a summer heat wave with an anticyclonic pattern over France, special care was required to assure that our simulated events are actually realisations of winter weather.
+While the method is established for summer heat waves Yiou and Jézéquel (2019) the weather events we studied here brought new challenges: Although from the circulation pattern the warm December 2015 was similar to a summer heat wave special care was required to assure that our simulated events are actually realisations of winter weather.
 Here we assured for this by strongly weighting the calendar date when selecting analogues.

 The wet April-July 2016 period was characterized by a series of passing storms that brought considerable amounts of precipitation.
-The main feature of this wet spring season was therefore not persistence and simulating plausible day-to-day variations with SWGs was a major challenge.
-SWGs that select a new analogue every day tend to simulate persistent rainfall events over spring, with little day-to-day variation.
+The main feature of this weather event was therefore not persistence and simulating plausible day-to-day variations with SWGs was a major challenge.
+By reassembling 5-day chunks of observed weather instead of single days we succeeded in simulating reasonable long lasting wet periods.